ayruslore/ayruslore.github.io/golang/basics.md

 ```go
 variableB := 30
 ```
 __Types :__ Go has various types including strings, integers, floats, booleans, etc. The `TypeOf()` method of the reflect package is used to determine the datatype of the variables.
-Here's an example
+Here's an example code
 ```go
 package main